gatsbyjs/gatsby/docs/docs/gatsby-cli.md

 ## How to use

-The Gatsby CLI is available via [npm](https://www.npmjs.com/) and should be installed globally by running `npm install -g gatsby-cli` to use it locally.
+The Gatsby CLI is available via [npm](https://www.npmjs.com/).
+If you want to run a single command, you can use [npx](https://npm.im/npx), e.g. `npx gatsby-cli new gatsby-site`.
+If you want to install it globally, run `npm install -g gatsby-cli`.

-Run `gatsby --help` for full help.
+Run `npx gatsby-cli --help` or `gatsby --help` for full help.

 ### `new`